Steampunk: The Exquisite Adventure

 Phoenix Sky Harbor International Airport,

-Terminal 3, Levels 1 and 2, three display cases
+Terminal 3, Level 2, display cases

 Steampunk is an inspired movement of creativity and imagination that combines science fiction, history and art.
 It includes literature, artwork, music, film, design, and for some, a lifestyle.

 Artisans reimagine modern technologies as elaborate works of art, fashion, and mechanics, most often with the backdrop of the Victorian era.
 However, in the spirit of fantasy and time-travel there is artistic freedom to create Medieval, Wild West, Industrial/Modern or an alternative world which is known as the Steampunk genre.

 The “Steam” in Steampunk was inspired by the extravagantly inventive age of steam-powered machines, dirigibles, brass diving bells and analog computers.
 The “punk” in “Steampunk” typifies going against convention through creativity and making a declaration of one’s individuality through style, gadgets and attitude.